o-l-a-v/ORB-Guides/Microsoft/Azure RM Governance/Azure RM - Governance - Modified Microsoft CAF naming scheme.md

 * Avoid duplicate names.
   * Some Azure resource types only require the name to be unique within the resource group.
     * Thus when viewing all resources in Azure, some resources could end up with the same name.

+### Summarized
+* Uniformity.
+* Avoid naming conflict in as few characters as possible.